BabboTommaso04/NoSenseGenerator/DesignDocument.md

 ## 3. Internal System Sequence Diagram
-We have decided to do 3 internal Sequence diagram, one for each of the interactions between the user and the system rappresenting the effect that it has on the system.The tree iteractions are:
+We have decided to do 3 internal Sequence diagram, one for each of the interactions between the user and the system rappresenting the effect that it has on the system.The three iteractions are:
 - User select a Tamplate
 - User decide to visualize Syntax Tree
 - User write a sentence